Academic and Course Information

 Fall and Spring Interim Courses

-UW Oshkosh students may take three additional credits each semester by enrolling during the optional “interim” periods in fall (January) and spring (May/June).
+UW Oshkosh students may take three additional credits by enrolling during the optional “interim” terms in January and May.
 Most, but not all, courses offered during the interim period meet for between 2 to 4 hours per day Monday through Friday.

 There is a maximum number of students who can enroll for each course.
 Therefore, register on or immediately after your enrollment date.
 If a course is full, no additional students may register.
 Some departments allow waiting lists; most do not.
 If a course is full, enroll in an alternative required course.